c-a-j/blog-site/content-w/docs/pass-manage.md

 ### Why `pass`?

 There are, of course, many options out there to choose from.
-I personally like to keep things simple and overly secure, so my preference is the standard UNIX password manager, `pass`.
+I personally like to keep things simple, so my preference is the standard UNIX password manager, `pass`.
 You can choose to store your passwords locally or also push the encrypted contents to a git repository.
 So, unlike many of the other popular password managers, there is no need for your sensitive information to be stored on a third party server.

 > Note: An enterprise-grade password management service may be in the works for
 > us.
 Getting it approved and running will certainly take a while.
 For now,